atul's bollywood song a day- with full lyrics

 Do mastaane do deewaane

-Posted by: Atul on: April 29, 2009
+Posted on: April 29, 2009

 “Main Sundar Hoon” (1971) was a movie which did not do much at the box office, but its music was something special.
 Its songs were very popular during those days, epecially among youngsters.

-Ye duniya waale poochenge
+Ye duniya waale poochhenge

-Posted by: Atul on: April 29, 2009
+Posted on: April 29, 2009

 Umbrella is typically used in Bollywood movies to protect actors from rain, and sometimes sun.
-Hero and heroine sharing an umbrella and getting drenched makes for some of the modst romantic scenes in Bollywood movies.
+Hero and heroine sharing an umbrella and getting drenched makes for some of the most romantic scenes in Bollywood movies.
 Of course, it is much more romantic if they dispense with umbrella and decide to get drenched in rain.

 Kaahe tarsaaye jiyaraa

-Posted by: Atul on: April 29, 2009
+Posted on: April 29, 2009

 The music of “Chitralekha” (1964) was a labour of love for Roshan.
 He had great hopes that his music and the movie would be great success.
 But the movie as well as its music failed to win the approval of audience.
 Roshan was heartbroken.